ritiek/GitFeed/README.md

-# GitHub-in-Terminal
+# GitHub-Newsfeed

-[WIP] Browse GitHub via the terminal
+[WIP] GitHub Newsfeed right in your terminal

-Check out the development in `develop` branch!